-Easter Object Lesson for Good Friday Message (Black and Red Slime)
+Easter Object Lesson for Good Friday (Black and Red Slime)

-When God created humans they were created in His image, they were sinless and blameless at this point.
+God created humans in His image.
+They were sinless at this point.
 Make white slime with borax, water and white glue.
-He formed Adam from the dust of the Earth and breathed the breath of life into Him.
-He also took a rib from Adam and formed Eve.
-Separate half of the white slime into another bowl.
-God gave them everything in the garden except one thing.
-God warned them in Genesis 2:16-17, “You may freely eat the fruit of every tree in the garden—except the tree of the knowledge of good and evil.
-If you eat its fruit, you are sure to die.”
+God formed Adam from dust and breathed life into Him.
+Then God took a rib from Adam and formed Eve.
+Separate half the white slime into another bowl.

-We covered a large cross with white butcher paper and had it standing on the stage during the entire message.
-At the end of the message I invited the kids to write sins they were struggling with on the cross with black markers.
-We gave them a few minutes to spend some time remembering Jesus’ sacrifice and thanking Him at the foot of the cross.
+We covered a large cross with white butcher paper.
+It was on stage during the entire children’s church message.
+Afterward, I invited kids to write sins they struggled with on the cross with black markers.
+They had a few minutes to remember Jesus’ sacrifice and thank Him at the foot of the cross.

-Do not get rid of your black and red slime!
-Also, do not take down your cross or remove the paper.
-You will be using all of these items for the Easter Sunday message.
-After the kids left on Friday night we spray painted the paper on the cross with gold paint for Sunday morning to symbolize Jesus taking our sins away.
-If you do not have a separate Good Friday service, you can use these two messages combined for one message on Easter Sunday.
+Don’t get rid of your black and red slime!
+Also, don’t take down your cross or remove the paper.
+You’ll be using all these items for the Easter children’s church message.
+After kids left on Friday, we spray-painted the paper on the cross with gold paint to symbolize Jesus taking our sins away.
+If you don’t have a separate Good Friday service, combine these two messages for one Easter presentation.

 On Good Friday we talked about how sin entered the world.
 Adam and Eve gave in to temptation.
 Since then, we all have sin in our lives.